 In Dave Halliday’s span in charge of the Dons he was the club’s most successful manager before the arrival of Alex Ferguson.
 Only Halliday and Ferguson have managed Aberdeen to be Scottish champions.

-After leaving Aberdeen, Dave Halliday spent three years at the helm of Leicester City.
-He guided them to a Second Division title and promotion in 1956-57.
-The season after, he signed another player originally from Dumfries - ex Celtic stalwart, Joe Baillie.
-Leicester scored 91 league goals that season, sixth highest in the division.
-102 goals against though meant a last game fight for survival when placed two spots above bottom.
+Leicester scored 91 league goals that season first season back in the top tier, sixth highest in the division.
+102 goals against though meant that last game fight for survival when placed two spots above bottom.
 Halliday stuck to his attacking principles and sent out an offensively minded line up.
 The 1-0 win at Birmingham sent down the club where Halliday had been hero worshipped - Sunderland.
-While Halliday left the Leicester job in 1958, the 1957 promotion was the start of the club’s longest ever top division run, ending in 1969.

 Dave Halliday returned to live in the Aberdeen area after managing Leicester City.
-At the time of his death Halliday’s home was in Banchory.
-Halliday’s obituary in the Dumfries and Galloway Standard states he was admitted to Woodend Hospital with flu where he suffered a stroke at the age of 68.
-He died there on 5th January 1970 (obituary from The Herald on 6 January 1970 below).
+At the time of his death he was living in Banchory.
+Halliday’s obituary in the Dumfries and Galloway Standard states he was admitted to Woodend Hospital with flu where suffered a stroke at the age of 68.
+He died there on 5th January 1970 (the obituary from the The Herald on 6 January 1970 is below).

 Previous legend Legends menu Next legend